Detecting hidden structures from a static loading experiment: topology optimization meets physics-informed neural networks: Results

-We finally apply our framework to the periodic elastic layer (Fig.~\ref{fig:Geometry}b), where a linear elastic material covers a hidden rigid substrate (cases 20, 21, 22 in Methods, Tab.~\ref{tab:LayerCases}).
+\textbf{Rigid substrate under elastic layer.} We finally apply our framework to the periodic elastic layer setup of Fig.~\ref{fig:Geometry}b, where a linear elastic material covers a hidden rigid substrate (cases 23, 24, 25 in Tab.~\ref{tab:ElasticLayerCases}).

 Contrary to the matrix problem, this setup only provides access to measurements on the top surface, and the hidden geometry to be discovered is not completely surrounded by the elastic material.
-Our TO framework is nevertheless able to detect the correct depths and shapes of the hidden substrates (Fig.~\ref{fig:NCS_PeriodicEla}).
-This example demonstrates the versatility of the framework in adapting to various problem setups.
+Our TO framework is nevertheless able to detect the correct depth and shape of the hidden substrate (Fig.~\ref{fig:NCS_PeriodicEla}), demonstrating its versatility.